babarrett/g80-9009/method-4-keyboard-to-breakout-box.md

 * The inside og the breakout box is **very** simple.
 One 5V regulator, one Hex inverter, a simple PCB, and all the connectors.
+* It is not inconceivable that these could be reverse engineered and recreated.

 ### Breakout Box Connectors: